-The main source of the data was the Archive of the Ideographic Dialect Dictionary of Bulgarian of the University of Sofia that was initiated during the 1950s by professor Stojko Stojkov, at that time the leading expert in the field of Bulgarian dialectology.2 Part of the project was the digitalization of the selected data.
+Fig. 1.
+Distribution of the Selected 197 Sites The main source of the data was the Archive of the Ideographic Dialect Dictionary of Bulgarian of the University of Sofia that was initiated during the 1950s by Professor Stojko Stojkov, at that time the leading expert in the field of Bulgarian dialectology.
+Part of the project was the digitalization of the selected data.
 The main criterion for word selection in the Buldialect project was availability: the words in the data set are frequent words that are collected from all, or almost all of the 197 sites.
 Only words which were expected to show some degree of variation were included.
 Another important criterion for word selection was the balance between various phonetic features present in the data set.
-For example, the reflexes of the Old Bulgarian3 vowels that show dialectal variation

-2 The 197 sites were selected in such a way that the geographical distribution was as even as possible.
-From the dotless areas in Figure 1 no data were available.
-These empty areas are essentially the same as those in the Bulgarian Dialect Atlas (see the introductory part and the first map of each individual volume of BDA), which also appeared under Stojkov's leadership.
+For example, the reflexes of the Old Bulgarian vowels that show dialectal variation are represented with the same or nearly the same number of words.
+Below we present a list of the 39 different dialectal features that are repre- &lt;sup>2 The 197 sites were selected in such a way that the geographical distribution was as even as possible.
+From the dotless areas in Fig. 1 no data were available.
+These empty areas are essentially the same as those in the Bălgarski dialekten atlas (see the introductory part and the first map of each individual volume of BDA), which also appeared under Stojkov's leadership.
 Stojkov chose not to include villages with a population that was either dialectally heterogeneous or that had migrated to its present dwelling-place from other parts of Bulgaria.
 The data for the Archive were collected according to the same principles as those for BDA.
 For instance, the informants used were the oldest inhabitants of the village in question under the strict condition that they were born locally, with a preference for women.
 For more details concerning the data collection see BDA I, 8-9.
-A description of the Archive can be found in Stojkov and Mladenov 1969.
+A description of the Archive can be found in Stojkov and Mladenov 1969. &lt;sup>3 Henceforth "OBg".
+"Standard Bulgarian" will be abbreviated as "StBg".